Submission Deadline: September 23, 2015

 Selection & Presentation

 Applications will be assessed by a jury composed of two individuals from AIA and two individuals from ACSA, none of who shall be associated with any of submissions.
-A maximum of three programs will receive the Excellence in Housing Design Education Award.
+The ACSA Awards Committee shall recommend to the ACSA board for approval a maximum of three programs for this award per year.
 The jury, in any year, may choose not to bestow the ACSA/AIA Housing Design Award.
-Winners will be announced at an Architectural Education Awards Ceremony during the 103rd ACSA Annual Meeting in Toronto, Ontario 2015.
+The ACSA president shall present recipients with a certificate during the ACSA Annual Meeting.

 + Past Recipients